-It is worth noting that, even at different periods of the day, a variation occurs in the incidence\intensity of light energy, which influences the CO2 assimilation rate of the leaves [18] demonstrate demonstrating this phenomenon that occurs naturally during the day.
+It is worth noting that, even at different periods of the day, a variation occurs in the intensity of light energy, which influences the CO2 assimilation rate of the leaves [18] demonstrating this phenomenon that occurs naturally during the day.

-The significant negative correlation between the internal concentration of $CO_2$ in the sub-static chamber (Ci) and the other variables as shown in Table 4 was already expected, since the internal concentration of $CO_2$ is reduced while the carbon fixation in the dry matter of the cotton occurs via Rubisco molecule, which results in the elevation of the $CO_2$ assimilation rate (A).
-In this way, this interaction can be verified when one observes Figure 1 and Table 2, where the absence of light on the leaves caused a negative assimilation rate (A), while the internal $CO_2$ concentration was high (Figure 4).
-And with the increase in light radiation, the stomata were opened, consequently causing an increase in the transpiration rate (E) (Figure 2) and the stomatal conductance (GS) (Figure 3) and thus led to a reduction in concentration (Ci) due to a possible dilution effect, where $CO_2$ at high internal concentrations is released to the environment due to the stomatal opening and its fixation in the dry mass [13].
+The significant negative correlation between the internal concentration of CO_2 in the sub-static chamber (Ci) and the other variables as shown in Table 4 was already expected, since the internal concentration of CO_2 is reduced while the carbon fixation in the dry matter of the cotton occurs via Rubisco molecule, which results in the elevation of the CO_2 assimilation rate (A).
+In this way, this interaction can be verified when one observes Figure 1 and Table 2, where the absence of light on the leaves caused a negative assimilation rate (A), while the internal CO_2 concentration was high (Figure 4).
+And with the increase in light radiation, the stomata were opened, consequently causing an increase in the transpiration rate (E) (Figure 2) and the stomata conductance (GS) (Figure 3) and thus led to a reduction in concentration (Ci) due to a possible dilution effect, where CO_2 at high internal concentrations is released to the environment due to the stomatal opening and its fixation in the dry mass [13].
+Again, the understanding of these responses regarding leaf water loss with increase in the luminous intensity is important in the determination of the point of maximum response of this variable.
+This becomes an important tool in the decision making in the cotton cultivation, since it can guarantee a better understanding of the water availability requirements.

-It is worth mentioning that the understanding of the mechanism of opening and closing the stomatal cleft can be compromised or enhanced with nutritional stress factors (Table 1), and the availability of $H_2O$ in the soil-plant-atmosphere system [ $10{17}$ , 11] and even internal morphology of the leaves of each species and varieties\variety [ $3{17}$ , $4{17}$ , $5{17}$ , 6].
-As previously mentioned, stomatal conductance presents\presented\allows positive correlation with the other variables (Table 3).
+It is worth mentioning that the understanding of the mechanism of opening and closing the stomatal cleft can be compromised or enhanced with nutritional stress factors (Table 1), and the availability of H2O in the soil-plant-atmosphere system [10, 11] and even internal morphology of the leaves of each species and variety [3, 4, 5, 6].
+As previously mentioned, stomata conductance presented a positive correlation with the other variables (Table 3).

-The positive correlation between the CO2 assimilation rate (A) interacting with the use of leaf transpiration (E) was already expected, since the relationship between these two variables yields the efficient use of water (EUW), which was elevated with the increase of light radiation between 1300 and 1500 μmol m-2 s-1 (Figure 5).
-When gas exchange occurs through the stomatal cleft, the plant needs a hydrostatic pressure (Kleaf) to efficiently use water (EUW) in the photosynthetic system, where water stress directly influences development in different plant species in the initial phase $[5{\frac{1}{2}}, 11{\frac{1}{2}}, 7]$ .
+The positive correlation between the CO_2 assimilation rate (A) interacting with the use of leaf transpiration (E) was already expected, since the relationship between these two variables yields the efficient use of water (EUW), which was elevated with the increase of light radiation between 1300 and 1500 μ mol m-2 s-1 (Figure 5).
+When gas exchange occurs through the stomatal cleft, the plant needs a hydrostatic pressure (Kleaf) to efficiently use water (EUW) in the photosynthetic system, where water stress directly influences development in different plant species in the initial phase [5, 11, 7].
+This showed that the light intensity influenced positively only until its saturation as pointed out earlier.
+This saturation of light caused an increase in the photolysis of the water which might have led to the saturation of electrons in the photosystem.

 Thus, more in-depth studies are needed on the relationship between these variables, since species and varieties present different responses between them.